 In this part, you must select the appropriate word from a drop-down list.

 Reading part 2: Text cohesion

-In the second part, you must sort the sentences into the correct order so that the text makes sense.
-You do this by clicking on a sentence and dragging it to its correct position.
+In the second part, you must sort the sentences into the correct order to make a story.
+Do this by clicking on a sentence and dragging it to its correct position.